frosteen/Freelance-Projects/(PYTHON,PYQT5,MATPLOTLIB,PANDAS,SCIPY)_DESTKOP-APP_Crypto Trading Monitor/README.md

-A crypto trading monitor built with Python that retrieves trading coin klines data via the Binance API to identify higher lows and higher highs and vice versa.
+A crypto trading monitor built with Python that retrieves trading coin klines data via Binance API to identify higher lows and higher highs and vice versa.
 This is a personal private project intended for viewing purposes only.